ImperialCollegeLondon/RCDS-plotting-in-python-with-matplotlib/README.md

 * scipy

 These packages are also specified in the ```requirements.txt``` file, which you can use to install the appropriate files if you're familiar with requirements files.

+## Post-Course Follow-Up: ReCoDE Exemplar
+The RCDS team has curated a collection of annotated [exemplar projects](https://imperialcollegelondon.github.io/ReCoDE-home/exemplars/) known as [ReCoDE](https://imperialcollegelondon.github.io/ReCoDE-home/) which demonstrate core research computing and data science principles applied to real problems.
+Each exemplar is a real project created by an Imperial student based on their research.
+Each exemplar is accompanied by detailed descriptions of how they work, and the design decisions taken when constructing the code.
+There are two Fortran exemplars:

+* [**Euler Maruyama Method**](https://imperialcollegelondon.github.io/ReCoDe-Euler-Maruyama/): This exemplar focuses on solving Stochastic Differential Equations in Python.
+The code uses matplotlib to plot its outputs, including from Numpy arrays.
+* [**SPH Solver for 2D Navier-Stokes**](https://imperialcollegelondon.github.io/ReCoDE-SPH-solver-2D-NS/): This exemplar solves the Navier-Stokes equation in 2D using the SPH method.
+The code is written in C++ but its outputs are read from a file using a Python script and plotted using matplotlib.